ece471-MIR/audio-melody-extraction/README.md

 uv run training.py
 ```
 Trains a MelodyCRNN model in accordance with [config.train_config](config.py).
-The iteration of the model with the lowest validation loss after an epoch is saved to as:
+The iteration(s) of the model with the lowest validation loss and the highest accuracies across all epochs is/are saved as:
 ```
 models/
-└── melody_crnn_[TIMESTAMP].pt
+└── melody_crnn_TIMESTAMP_QUALITY.pt
 ```
+where
-where `[TIMESTAMP]` takes the format `YYYY-MM-DD_HH-MM-SS` and stores when the training script was called, not when the model iteration was validated.
+- `TIMESTAMP` takes the format `YYYYMMDD-HHMMSS` and stores when the training script was called, not when the model iteration was validated
+- `QUALITY` contains one or both of the following to indicate the model's strength:
+  - `__acc-ACCURACY` where `ACCURACY` is the total accuracy percentage across chroma, octave and voicing predictions
+  - `__val-VALLOSS` where `VALLOSS` is the validation loss (weighted according to [config.train_config](config.py)) for the model's validation epoch

 ## 5. Evaluation
 ```
-wip
+uv run test_eval.py MODEL_PATH
 ```
-Because a testing set is unavailable, we produce a test split of our unified MIR-1K-MIREX05 database for evaluation.
+Calculates evaluation metrics across the entire ADC2004 testing dataset for the model located at `MODEL_PATH`.

 ## 6. Inference
 ```